 If you have questions or need support as you prepare your project proposal, please email us at email@example.com.

 Need some 'greenspiration' for a project idea?
 Check out the United Nation's Sustainable Development Goals and get creative to address sustainable development locally!
-Please note, We Mean Green Fund project proposals must have an environmentally-focused core.
+The 17 goals were adopted in 2015 as a "universal call to action to protect the planet and ensure that all people enjoy peace and prosperity by 2030."
+Please note, We Mean Green Fund project proposals must have an environmentally-focused core as they are funded through the Environmental Service Fee.